DSC-McMaster-U/Auto-ML/research/sprint_2/VERTEX_AI.md

 ## Running a custom training job

 - **Create python file containing AI models**
-  -Upload this file to the workbench
+  - Upload this file to the workbench
-  -This file Read data and write model to cloud storage -Make this file a container with docker
+  - This file Read data and write model to cloud storage
+  - Make this file a container with docker

 - **Read data from Cloud Storage**
    - data_dir = "/gsc/bucket/folder"